micheldebree/micheldebree.nl/src/CV-Michel_de_Bree.EN.md

 JSON, OAuth, Swagger, Ansible, Docker, Vagrant, Continuous Integration, JIRA, Confluence, Bitbucket

-While working for the Standaard Platform Alliance, I am now mostly busy as Lead Developer and Scrum Master in a development team for designing and building the central integration hub for applications in the "Digitaal Stelsel Omgevingswet", which supports the new dutch law "Omgevingswet" for 2019.
+**Activities:** Lead Developer and Scrum Master in a development team for designing and building the central integration hub for applications in the "Digitaal Stelsel Omgevingswet", which supports the new dutch law "Omgevingswet" for 2019.
 This will land on the "Standaard Platform".
 The main focus of the hub is routing, access-control, auditing and self-service for service providers and service consumers.
 As such it has high demands on availability, performance, scalability, security and privacy.
 Also I work closely with the Standaard Platform teams for designing new features in the platform that support the use cases for the Digitaal Stelsel Omgevingswet.

 ### &ldquo;Standaard Platform&rdquo;, a modern Platform-As-A-Service (PAAS)